 Program faculty will not tolerate unprofessional behavior in the classroom, lab, or clinical environments.
-Radiography faculty and clinical instructors will document unprofessional behaviors using the Unprofessional Behavior Form (Appendix H).
-A student who violates the program's behavior policies will be required to meet with the Clinical Coordinator and the program director each time an Unprofessional Behavior Form is submitted.
+Radiography faculty and clinical instructors will document unprofessional behaviors using the Report of Student's Unprofessional/ Inappropriate Behavior Form (Appendix H).
+A student who violates the program's behavior policies will be required to meet with the clinical coordinator and the program director each time an Unprofessional Behavior Form is submitted.
 For the first offense, the program director will formally document the meeting, obtain a signature from the student that denotes an understanding of the expected improvement, and file the documentation in the student record.
-For the second offense, the same process will be followed, but a 10 point deduction from the final grade of the course in which the violation occurred will also be documented.
+For the final grade of the course in which the violation occurred will also be documented.
 A student that acquires (3) Unprofessional/ Inappropriate Behavior Forms will be administratively withdrawn from the program.
 Examples of unprofessional clinical behavior that will result in dismissal from the clinical site include, but are not limited to:

-- Inadequate preparation for clinical assignment.
-(Example: dress code) - Failure to communicate changes in scheduled clinical assignments (Ex.
-Absenteeism, make-up time) with the Clinical Instructor. - Use of cellular devices, smart watches, etc. during class, lab, or clinical education experiences. - Inappropriate verbal or nonverbal communication with patient, staff, or instructor. - Unsatisfactory performance, demonstration of unprofessional/unethical behavior, and/or inability to perform skills. - Conduct or performance that would impair or interfere with clinical assignment.
-(Example: alcohol or drugs) - Inappropriate behavior, which could cause harm to patient or others. - Failure to abide by, or breech of, the Clinical Compliance Policy. - Breach of confidentiality and violation of HIPAA law. - Exhibiting conduct unbecoming of a professional, including insubordination, leaving the clinical education center without prior authorization by program faculty and/or clinical site staff, incompetence, disruption of the educational environment during didactic classes, laboratory experiences, or clinicals, and/ or poor attitude toward patients, faculty, classmates, or clinical staff
+• Inadequate preparation for clinical assignment.
+(Example: dress code)

+- Failure to communicate changes in scheduled clinical assignments (Ex.
+Absenteeism, make-up time) with the Clinical Instructor. - Use of cellular devices, smart watches, etc. during class, lab, or clinical education experiences. - Inappropriate verbal or nonverbal communication with patient, staff, or instructor. - Unsatisfactory performance, demonstration of unprofessional/unethical behavior, and/or consistent inability to perform skills. - Conduct or performance that would impair or interfere with clinical assignment.
+(Example: alcohol or drugs) - Inappropriate behavior which could cause harm to patient or others. - Failure to abide by, or breech of, the Clinical Compliance Policy. - Breach of confidentiality and violation of HIPAA law. - Exhibiting conduct unbecoming of a professional, including insubordination, leaving the clinical education center without prior authorization by program faculty and/or clinical site staff, incompetence, disruption of the educational environment during didactic classes, laboratory experiences, or clinicals, and/ or poor attitude toward patients, faculty, classmates, or clinical staff